Skip to content

 A hallucinogenic journey from mouth to gut to heart.

-This is a piece about intimacy, and about how our search for food – both for
+This is a piece about intimacy, and about how our search for food – both for our bodies and for our hearts – is deeply, intimately entwined.

-and set to a scorching live sound design, Seven Hungers enlivens the senses and quickens the pulse.
+Blending visceral and fragmented ensemble movement with sensuous text, and set to a scorching live sound design, Seven Hungers enlivens the senses and quickens the pulse.

-In 2011 we began research towards making a show about food and hunger.
 We wanted to investigate our relationship to food, and how eating and hunger connect us intimately to the natural world.

-As we got deeper into the subject, we noticed that if you ask someone about a memorable meal, it’s rare that they spend much time talking about the food.
+We noticed that if you ask someone about a memorable meal, it’s rare that they spend much time talking about the food.
 More often they’ll tell you about the people they shared that food with, about loved ones and lovers, family and friends.
 Seven Hungers examines how food and eating connect us, and how more than food is shared when we eat together.

 Credits